Jesus-Gonzalez/explore-react-hooks/README.md

 # Explore React Hooks

-## Description

-We're exploring the latest React hooks, in order to understand and learn about how to implement any for whatever use case we find them suitable.

-We'll try to cover advanced topics on React hooks, including optimization, memoization, etc.

-## Repository

-I've split every feature on branches.

-You will find every feature in incrementing chapter branches, using the following format:
-feature/[n]/[description] - where `n` is the chapter and `description` the use case to cover.

-eg: feature/1/useState, feature/2/useMemo,
-## Technologies
+## useReducer

-I've used nextjs to implement the functionality for ease of use.

-Using the latest reactjs build.

-# Explorando React Hooks
+In this chapter we're going to know more and learn about `useState` hook.

+We will understand how to use it, what problem it solves and why would you use it in a real application.

-## Descripción
+## Technical

+The hook has the following signature: `[value, setter] = useState(initialValue | initFunction)`

+`value` is the current value for the state property.
+It does mutate.
+`setter` is the function you use to set a new value for the state property.
+It does not mutate.
+`initialValue`; initial value for the state property.
+`initFunction`: deferred function that returns the initial value.
+Its signature: `() => initialValue`